quou/corrosion/readme.md

 C graphics framework for GNU/Linux and Windows.

 ## Notes
- - Functional Vulkan backend that uses the dynamic rendering extension.
+ - Vulkan backend that uses the dynamic rendering extension.
- - OpenGL ES backend.
+ - OpenGL 3.3 backend.
 Some features (like compute shaders) are not supported on this backend.
  - Emscripten support coming soon.

 ## Build Instructions